 Unauthorized duplication of Teledyne LeCroy documentation materials other than for internal sales and distribution purposes is strictly prohibited.
-Clients may distribute and duplicate Teledyne LeCroy documentation for their own internal educational purposes.
+However, clients are encouraged to distribute and duplicate Teledyne LeCroy documentation for their own internal educational purposes.

-WaveRunner 6 Zi and Teledyne LeCroy are registered trademarks of Teledyne LeCroy, Inc. Windows is a registered trademark of Microsoft Corporation.
+WavePro and Teledyne LeCroy are registered trademarks of Teledyne LeCroy, Inc. Windows is a registered trademark of Microsoft Corporation.
 Other product or brand names are trademarks or requested trademarks of their respective holders.
 Information in this publication supersedes all earlier versions.
 Specifications subject to change without notice.